 How do we know our thoughts?
 Well, for one, we just have to reflect on what comes into our mind throughout the day.
 What do we find ourselves thinking about?
 Our words are also a good indicator of our thoughts, for we have to think of words before we say them.
 This is where it is good for us to read holy books like the Bible, the Diary of St. Faustina, The autobiography of St. Therese and other excellent books.
+The life of St. Francis of Assisi is another great book.
 All these books will shape our thoughts to be holy and humble.
 Its far better to try to be like St. Faustina than the latest pop star.

 Another area where we can grow in humility is our words.
 Are our words humble?
 Are our words proud?
 If we find ourselves saying "I" too much then perhaps we are on the wrong track with our words.
 Scripture says we should be quick to listen and slow to speak.
-Too often we speak too soon and too much and listen to little.
+Too often we speak too soon and too much and listen too little.
 We need to listen to the Lord and to the person we are with.
 If we dominate conversations all the time then that is not a very humble thing to do.
 Once we speak our words, we cannot take them back.
 They are sealed for all eternity.